Move Out Instructions October 27, 2014Posted by UWinnipeg Campus Living in housing.

 To read about move out instructions/check out instructions, please read Administrative Policies Section in the Campus Living Contract ».

 Renewal Instructions February 14, 2014Posted by UWinnipeg Campus Living in housing.

 Tags: contract, renewal

-Renewals for 2014-15 are scheduled to be available from May 6, 2014 at noon until June 2, 2014 at noon.
+Renewals from Winter to Spring 2015 Term are scheduled to be available from January 26, 2015 at noon until March 3, 2015 at noon.
 If you try to renew your current room outside of these dates you will receive an application error.

 Subletting your Campus Living Contract April 13, 2012Posted by UWinnipeg Campus Living in housing, policies, rates and fees.

 Tags: assignment, contract, housing, policy, residence, sublet, uwinnipeg

 This post will clarify some of the terms surrounding the subletting process, and outline Housing Office policies on subletting/assigning residence contracts.

 Strictly speaking, subletting and assigning have slightly different meanings.
 “Subletting” is when someone assigns their residence contract to another person for only part of the contract length.
 For example, someone might sublet their eight month contract for only the third month, then return in the fourth month.
 “Assigning” a contract, on the other hand, is when the full length of the contract is transferred to another person and the original resident does not intend to move back.